 The Trust may not invest in rights to or interests in mineral or other natural resources, including oil or gas, except as ancillary to an investment in real property.
-In addition, the Trust will not invest, directly or indirectly in another trust, partnership, corporation or other entity unless (i) the entity would, if it were a trust, satisfy the conditions set out in paragraphs (a) to (d) of the definition of "real estate investment trust" under the Tax Act, (ii) the person derives all or substantially all of its revenues from maintaining, improving leasing or managing real property that is capital properties of the Trust or of an entity of which the Trust holds a share or an interest, including real property that the Trust, or an entity of which the Trust holds no property other than legal title to real property of the Trust (including real property that the Trust holds together with one or more other persons), and property ancillary to the earning by the Trust of rents or gains from the sale of real property that is capital property.
+In addition, the Trust will not invest, directly or indirectly in another trust, partnership, corporation or other entity unless (i) the entity would, if it were a trust, satisfy the conditions set out in paragraphs (a) to (d) of the definition of "real estate investment trust" under the Tax Act, (ii) the person derives all or substantially all of its revenues from maintaining, improving leasing or managing real property that is capital properties of the Trust or of an entity of which the Trust holds a share or an interest, including real property that the Trust, or an entity of which the Trust holds a share or an interest, holds together with one or more other persons, and (iii) the entity holds no property other than legal title to real property of the Trust (including real property that the Trust holds together with one or more other persons), and property ancillary to the earning by the Trust of rents or gains from the sale of real property that is capital property.